 Art Nouveau and the Belle Époque

 Discover the picturesque streets and artistic charms of three of Europe’s culture capitals.
 Wander the halls of Prague’s Municipal House and Koruna Palace, both impressive displays of Czech Art Nouveau.
-Explore the streets of Brussels and the architectural designs of Victor Horta, one of Art Nouveau’s defining figures, and visit the Grand-Place, featuring seventeenth century architecture.
+Explore the streets of Brussels and the architectural designs of Victor Horta, one of Art Nouveau’s defining figures, and visit the Grand-Place, featuring 17th-century architecture.
 Meander your way through the markets of Paris, a gold mine for lovers of vintage items and eccentricities, and a testament to the ongoing love of the jewels of the Belle Époque period.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.